OrchardCMS/OrchardCore/src/docs/getting-started/theme.md

 - In Visual Studio Code or CLI, execute the command `dotnet sln add MyTheme.OrchardCore.csproj` to add project to solution.
 Then, go to `OrchardCore.Cms.Web` folder and execute the command `dotnet add OrchardCore.Cms.Web.csproj reference ../OrchardCore.Themes/MyTheme.OrchardCore.csproj`
 - Set the main Orchard Core CMS Web application as the startup project.

-A thumbnail can also be used by the Admin UI by adding a `wwwroot\Theme.png` folder/file in your theme project root folder.
+ - The Admin UI can utilize a thumbnail by incorporating a `wwwroot\Theme.png` file within the root folder of the theme project.

 ![image](assets/MyTheme.png)